Oriental Poppy - Papaver

-Oriental Poppy is a perennial poppy with large, red or orange flowers and bristly leaves.
-It has been a popular garden plant since it was introduced to western Europe.
-Height: 50 to110 cm.
+This perennial poppy has large flowers, usually red, pink or orange and often with black basal blotches, but may be white, mauve or plum-coloured.
+It has bristly leaves, and may have leafy bracts.
+Height: 50 to 110 cm.
 Stem leafy to the top, upper part smoothly haired.
 Flowers have 4 to 6 petals and measure 8 to 12 cm.
 This is one of many cultivated plants that escapes into the wild and persists, at least for a time.
-These cultivated plants may have many different varieties or cultivars, and hybridisation is common so our images of garden escapes can only be said to be representative of the species.
+It is commonly grown in gardens, and was introduced from SW Asia.
+Taxonomy is complicated due to garden hybrids and varieties; three species may be involved, or they may be representative of a single species, P setiferum.

 Usually found as a casual garden escape on open or disturbed ground close to habitation.

 Infrequent but widespread as an escape from cultivation in England.

 Infrequent as an escape from cultivation in Leicestershire and Rutland.
 It was not recorded in the 1979 Flora survey of Leicestershire and is not listed in the current Checklist (Jeeves, 2011).

 Leicestershire & Rutland Map

 Enter a town or village to see local records

 Yellow squares = NBN records (all known data)